cabal-club/cable/readme.md

 If `time_end` is 0, request all messages since `time_start` and respond with more posts as they arrive, up to `limit` number of posts.

-A `limit` of 0 indicates a desire to receive an unlimited number of records.
+A `limit` of 0 indicates a desire to receive an unlimited number of hashes.

 ### request channel state (`msg_type=5`)